Augmented Reality Vs Virtual Reality: Key Differences

 Replacing reality/ adding reality

 VR focuses on blocking the user from Reality.
-Thus, VR attempts to replace Reality.
+It totally replaces the virtual environment with a real one.

 Requirement of headset